thedataflows/kecyloak-cli/README.md

 # keycloak-cli

 A Go CLI for declarative Keycloak administration.
 It speaks the Keycloak Admin REST API through an OpenAPI contract, so every operation is validated against the spec before it hits the wire.
+Endpoints are not hard-coded; they are deduced from the supplied OpenAPI spec, so passing a different Keycloak spec lets the CLI use the appropriate endpoints for any resource the spec describes.

-The tool loads manifest files (JSON or YAML), validates them against the bundled Keycloak OpenAPI spec at `keycloak-oapi/26.6.2.spec.json`, and applies them via the Admin REST API.
+The tool loads manifest files (JSON or YAML), validates them against the Keycloak OpenAPI spec (bundled at `keycloak-oapi/26.6.2.spec.json` by default, overridable with `--spec-path`), and applies them via the Admin REST API.
 It can also fetch live state, compare it with local manifests, generate test fixtures, and manage admin tokens.

 ## How it works

-1. **OpenAPI contract** — At startup the CLI loads the Keycloak Admin REST OpenAPI spec.
-Every resource type, operation path, request schema, and path parameter is derived from the spec.
+1. **OpenAPI contract** — At startup the CLI loads the Keycloak Admin REST OpenAPI spec (`--spec-path`).
+Every resource type, operation path, request schema, and path parameter is derived from the spec, so the tool adapts to whichever Keycloak OpenAPI document you provide.
 2. **Resource mapping** — The CLI discovers CRUD operations per resource type (`realm`, `user`, `client`, `group`, `role`, etc.) by scanning the spec.
 It builds an internal routing table so `POST /admin/realms/{realm}/users` is used for creating users, `PUT /admin/realms/{realm}/users/{user-id}` for updates, and so on.
 3. **Validation** — Before any network call, resources and relationships are validated against the spec schemas and operation contracts.
 4. **Dependency ordering** — Resources are sorted by dependency (realms first, then users, groups, roles, clients, etc.) so uploads succeed without manual ordering.